Nathan-W-2/seniorThesisRepo/checkins.md

 ## Week 2 Summary (10/06/2025)
 ### This week I worked on:

 Choosing between Django and Ruby on Rails.
-Sheduling and doing my elevator pitch.
+Scheduling and giving my elevator pitch.

 ### This week I learned:

-[Your answer here]
+It is hard to balance the time needed for this class with all the other classes this semester.

 ### My successes this week were:

-[Your answer here]
+Finalized my specification, scheduled and gave my elevator pitch, started the Django tutorial.

 ### The challenges I faced this week were:

-[Your answer here]
+Finding appropriate times to dedicate solely to working on my thesis project.

 ---